Jung Chung-rae

-Jung Chung-rae (born 18 May 1965) is a South Korean politician serving as the leader of Democratic Party since 2 August 2025 and as a member of the National Assembly from 2004 to 2008, from 2012 to 2016, and since 2020.
+Jung Chung-rae (born 18 May 1965) is a South Korean politician who served as the leader of the Democratic Party from 2025 to 2026.
+He has been a member of the National Assembly from 2004 to 2008, from 2012 to 2016, and since 2020.

 Biography

 Jung was born on 18 May 1965, the youngest of ten children in Seokmak-ri, Jinsan-myeon, Geumsan County, South Chungcheong Province, as a 17th-generation descendant of the Hadong Jung clan.
 He was educated in Bomoon High School.

 While a fourth-year industrial engineering student at Konkuk University, Jung served as the eastern district chairman of the KPA's "Juche Special Committee" and photocopied and distributed six copies of the book "Tradition of the Juche Revolution," which contained information about Kim Il Sung's Juche ideas, to the cadres of Konkuk University's student government (in violation of the National Security Law).

 On 23 September 1988, the Mapo Police Station in Seoul detained Jung on charges of violating the National Security Act and violating the Law on Assembly and Demonstration.
 In response to the government's 20 December 1988 amnesty reinstatement, the charges were dropped on 21 December 1988 by the Seoul District Public Prosecutor's Office.

 However, in October 1989, he was arrested by the police for a terrorist act in which he broke into the U.S. embassy residence and detonated an improvised bomb.
 He was arrested and indicted in November 1989.

 He was sentenced to 4 years in prison and 2 years of suspension of his license on charges of leading the occupation of the U.S. Embassy residence in Jeong-dong, Seoul in 1989 and throwing an improvised bomb, violating the Assembly and Demonstration Act and the Security Act, violating the National Security Act (miscellaneous), violating the Assembly and Demonstration Act, obstructing special official duties resulting in injury, preparing for arson of an existing building, violating the Act on the Punishment of Acts of Violence, etc., violating the Act on the Control of Firearms, Swords, Explosives, etc., and violating the Act on the Punishment of the Use of Molotov Cocktails, etc.

 Due to his experience in anti-American protest movements, Jung was excluded from the State Department's October 2013 State of the Union inspection because he was not granted a visa to travel to the United States.
 Jung was also excluded from the State of the Union inspection.